I had a task to do, but what was it? If only I could remember.

 - Erinacines (diterpenoid erinacines)

-Conditions for growing Lion’s mane vary quite a bit, so the exact nutrition of these mushrooms likely vary a lot too.
+Conditions for growing Lion’s mane vary quite a bit, so the exact nutrition of these mushrooms likely varies a lot too.

 Erinacines are thought to be the major active compounds of Lion’s mane.